Joe Biden and Xi Jinping agree that humans, not AI, should control nuclear weapons

 It was the first time China had made such a statement and it was a significant remark as Biden prepares to leave office.
 'This agreement is an important first step to address long-term strategic risks for both nuclear powers,' Biden's national security adviser, Jake Sullivan, told reporters.

-Reuters pointed out, 'It is not clear whether the statement will lead to further discussions or action on the issues of nuclear weapons and AI, but it marks the first step by the United States and China to discuss two issues where progress has been slow.'
+Reuters pointed out, 'It is not clear whether the statement will lead to further discussions or action on the issues of nuclear weapons and AI, but it marks the first step by the United States and China to discuss two issues on which progress has been slow.'

 NPR noted that Biden's goal in the meeting was to emphasize the importance of stable relations during the transition period and to consolidate the progress made in his relationship with Xi.
 'Over the past four years, China-US relations have experienced ups and downs, but both sides have also engaged in dialogue and cooperation,' Xi said of the relationship, adding that the relationship is generally stable.